rutujashendkar/ML_Pipeline/README.md

 - app.py: For REST API function
 - output.png: Screenshot of the curl command and its output
 - Dockerfile: Dockerfile created

+The .tar file for docker was of 1.5 GB